QuantEcon/lecture-python-advanced.myst/_sources/additive_functionals.md

 These two classes of processes are closely connected.

 If a process $\{y_t\}$ is an additive functional and $\phi_t = \exp(y_t)$, then $\{\phi_t\}$ is a multiplicative functional.

-Hansen and Sargent {cite}`hansen2008robustness` (chs.
-5 and 8) describe discrete time versions of additive and multiplicative functionals.

 In this lecture, we describe both  additive functionals and multiplicative functionals.